 Whether you are just wanting to move and feel better or a compliment to enhance current training, light therapy products can offer the pain relief you are looking for and over time help reduce symptoms possibly even eliminate with regular use.
 Be consistent!
 Just because your arthritis pain or swelling has improved, don’t stop using your device.

 Many of our members find they can keep those aches and pains away and don’t need to use their light therapies tools as often or for as long.
 Once the body becomes accustomed to light therapy, it may require less time or frequency.
 If you stop using, you may find symptoms slowly begin to return as our lifestyle and activities tend to say the same.
+Be sure to use our massager machines, like hand massagers to foot massagers, in conjunction with the red light therapy devices for the ultimate impact.
 Consistency is key with most things in life to achieve long term results.